 Retention is the acceptance that risk will happen.
 This method allows smaller risks to offset larger risks down the road.
 An example of this would be purchasing general liability insurance to protect against third-party bodily injury.

 3. Risk Control

 Risk control, also known as loss control, is achieved by minimizing losses through training and precautions.
 For example: if you have assistants, make sure they have training on how to handle and secure equipment securely.

 In the End

 What’s the worst thing that could happen while you’re on the job?
-Maybe it’s your camera shattering to pieces because of a fall or a client tripping and breaking a bone.
+Maybe it’s your camera lens cracking because of a fall or a faulty SD card not saving any photos.
 And we totally understand that fear!
 You’ve spent hundreds of dollars on gear and you don’t want to be liable for something that happens to a client.

-With Full Frame, you can let it be known that you carry the most important insurance for photographers (general liability) and that you understand the bigger picture of running a photography business by carrying other types of coverage as well.
+With Full Frame Insurance, you can let it be known that you carry the most important insurance for photographers (general liability) and understand the bigger picture of running a photography business by carrying other types of coverage.
 We’re sure you’re aware we live in a litigious society, and one mistake could land you in court.